About the centre - CfAR

 CfAR hosts research projects focusing on topics or problem areas common to all the academies and/or several areas of the arts; they may include interdisciplinary, cross-artistic and inter-academic collaboration.
 It also hosts projects based on collaboration between the research centres and/or other universities.
 Like the other centres, CfAR research projects may include doctoral candidates from the Uniarts Helsinki academies (Academy of Fine Arts, Sibelius Academy, and Theatre Academy).

 CfAR research projects share a commitment to the development of artistic research, its techniques and methods as well as its interdisciplinary connections.
 CfAR researchers aim to raise the standards of artistic research as academically valid, artistically ground-breaking, scientifically relevant and culturally acknowledged modes of activity.
-The calls launched by CfAR are always international and articulated around specific, topical and challenging themes.
+The calls launched by CfAR are always international.

 The goal of CfAR is to investigate and, ultimately, to show how far artistic research can reach when it is conducted at the postdoctoral level.